LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

     ![](images/completed-replaced-date-postman.png)

 1. Next, **Headers** need to be configured with the API key, to authenticate and use the API consumer.
-The API key is found in LOD, or it can be obtained from your organization.
+The API key is found in Skillable Studio, or it can be obtained from your organization.

     ![](images/api-key-in-lod.png)